REMDJESS/SUMMARIZER/README.md

 The reliable features to remember for the overall summary are the consistent and inconsistent features.

 ## Built With
-1-Maven - A build automation tool used primarily for Java projects 2-JUnit - An open source framework designed for the purpose of writing and running tests in the Java programming language.
+1-Maven - A build automation tool used primarily for Java projects.

+2-JUnit - An open source framework designed for the purpose of writing and running tests in the Java programming language.

 3-QUnit - A powerful JavaScript unit testing framework that helps you to debug code.

 4-JavaScript - A high-level, dynamic, object-oriented scripting language, commonly known as the scripting language of web pages.

-5-Bootstrap - A free and open-source front-end web framework for designing websites and web applications 6-HTML (the Hypertext Markup Language) and CSS (Cascading Style Sheets): Two of the core technologies for building Web pages.
+5-Bootstrap - A free and open-source front-end web framework for designing websites and web applications.

+6-HTML (the Hypertext Markup Language) and CSS (Cascading Style Sheets): Two of the core technologies for building Web pages.

 7-GitHub - A Web hosting and management software development service, using Git version management software.

 ## The architecture of the project